 40.033: Leaves of Absence for Classified Employees

-Ohio university will grant leave of absence, without pay, to classified employees for a period not to exceed six months for medical or personal reasons subject to recommendation of the department head and approval of the chief human resource officer, to permanent full-time or permanent part-time employees.
-Normally a leave of absence will not be granted during the initial probationary period.
+- Ohio university will grant leave of absence, without pay, to full-time regular or part-time regular classified non-bargaining employees for a period not to exceed twelve weeks for a qualifying Family Medical Leave Act (FMLA) leave reason or six months for personal leave reasons.
+Unpaid personal leave is subject to the recommendation of the department head and approval of the chief human resources officer.
+Unpaid FMLA leave is subject to the guidelines described in Policy 40.054.

-Leave may be granted to permanent full-time employees for a maximum of two years for the purpose of education, training or specialized experience which will improve the employee's job skills.
+- Leave may be granted to full-time regular employees for a maximum of two years for the purpose of education, training or specialized experience which will improve the employee's job skills.
 (Military leave provisions are covered in policy 41.127.)

-An employee shall submit a formal request for a leave of absence as far in advance as possible, but at least two weeks prior to the first day of leave, using the "Request for Leave" form.
-A supporting document, such as a physician's statement, etc., must be attached to the "Request for Leave" form.
+- An employee shall submit a formal request for a leave of absence as far in advance as possible, but at least two weeks prior to the first day of leave, using the "Request for Leave" form.
+Supporting documentation must be attached to the "Request for Leave" form.

 An employee granted a leave of absence may restore lost service credit with the Ohio public employees retirement system (OPERS) after returning to regular contributing status in the system for a period of twelve months.
 Details and procedures regarding OPERS service credit may be obtained from university human resources.

 Proposed revisions of this policy should be reviewed by:

 Chief Medical Affairs Officer